spawnfest/shaker/README.md

 ## The problem

 While **Mix** tools is perfect for both `Erlang` and `Elixir` projects, it's not so much distributed inside  `Erlang`'s world.
-One of the main reasons - severity of migration **allready existing** projects from one package manager into another.
+One of the main reasons - severity of migration **already existing** projects from one package manager into another.

 This process *can* and *must* be automated. **Shaker** tries to eliminate this gap.